Suggestions

 Sample

-You can view a full version of this sample app on GitHub: https://github.com/stringeecom/stringee_flutter_plugin/tree/master/example
+You can view a full version of this sample app on GitHub: https://github.com/stringeecom/flutter-samples/tree/master/call_sample